 As efficient and convenient as these alternative options may be, there are pros and cons to every procedure.
 For example, those interested in laser hair removal will benefit from a low recovery time, reduced hair growth, and the ability to remove hair precisely—although the process also requires multiple sessions, an expensive cost, and a non-permanent solution to hair removal.

 Electrolysis treatments, on the other hand, offer completely permanent results at a high cost.
-Electrolysis can be extremely expensive, and like laser hair removal, will require many sessions and consistent treatments.
+Electrolysis can be extremely expensive, and like laser hair removal, it will require many sessions and consistent treatments.

 IPL users can expect a quick treatment and reduced hair growth, but will also require multiple sessions and the added expense.